troyhite/splitbrain-multisite-apphosting-firewall/readme.md

   - [Azure Traffic Manager](https://azure.microsoft.com/services/traffic-manager): Azure Traffic Manager is a DNS-based traffic routing service that distributes the traffic across different regions and endpoints.
 It could be used instead of Azure Front Door to route the external users to the closest Application Gateway instance.
 However, Azure Front Door provides additional features such as web application firewall, caching, and session affinity, which are not available in Azure Traffic Manager.
   - [Azure Load Balancer](https://azure.microsoft.com/services/load-balancer): Azure Load Balancer is a network load balancer that provides high availability and scalability for TCP and UDP traffic.
 It could be used instead of Application Gateway to distribute the requests from both external and internal users to the back-end web servers.
 However, Application Gateway provides additional features such as web application firewall, SSL termination, and cookie-based session affinity, which are not available in Azure Load Balancer.
   - [Azure App Service](https://azure.microsoft.com/services/app-service): Azure App Service is a fully managed platform for hosting web applications without managing the underlying infrastructure.
 It could be used instead of Azure Virtual Machines to host the back-end web servers.
 However, Azure Virtual Machines provide more flexibility and control over the web server configuration and deployment, which might be required for some web applications.
+  - [Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview): Azure Container Apps is a fully managed platform for hosting containerized applications without managing the underlying infrastructure.
+It could be used instead of Azure Virtual Machines to host the back-end web servers.
+  - [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/intro-kubernetes): Azure Kubernetes Service (AKS) is a managed Kubernetes service that allows you to run and orchestrate containerized applications at scale.
+It could be used instead of Azure Virtual Machines to host the back-end web servers.
+However, Azure Kubernetes Service (AKS) requires more management and operational overhead than Azure Virtual Machines, and might not be suitable for simple web applications.

 ## Scenario details